laravel/docs/authentication.md

 First, consider how authentication works.
 When using a web browser, a user will provide their username and password via a login form.
 If these credentials are correct, the application will store information about the authenticated user in the user's [session](/docs/{{version}}/session).
 A cookie issued to the browser contains the session ID so that subsequent requests to the application can associate the user with the correct session.
 After the session cookie is received, the application will retrieve the session data based on the session ID, note that the authentication information has been stored in the session, and will consider the user as "authenticated".

-When a remote service needs to authenticate to access an API, cookies are not typically used because there is no web browser.
+When a remote service needs to authenticate to access an API, cookies are not typically used for authentication because there is no web browser.
 Instead, the remote service sends an API token to the API on each request.
 The application may validate the incoming token against a table of valid API tokens and "authenticate" the request as being performed by the user associated with that API token.

 <a name="laravels-built-in-browser-authentication-services"></a>
 #### Laravel's Built-in Browser Authentication Services

 Laravel includes built-in authentication and session services which are typically accessed via the `Auth` and `Session` facades.
 These features provide cookie based authentication for requests that are initiated from web browsers.
 They provide methods that allow you to verify a user's credentials and authenticate the user.
-In addition, these services will automatically store the proper data in the user's session and issue the proper session cookie.
+In addition, these services will automatically store the proper authentication data in the user's session and issue the user's session cookie.
 A discussion of how to use these services is contained within this documentation.

 **Application Starter Kits**

 As discussed in this documentation, you can interact with these authentication services manually to build your application's own authentication layer.
 However, to help you get started more quickly, we have released [free packages](/docs/{{version}}/starter-kits) that provide robust, modern scaffolding of the entire authentication layer.
-These packages are [Laravel Breeze](https://github.com/laravel/breeze), [Laravel Jetstream](https://jetstream.laravel.com), and [Laravel Fortify](https://github.com/laravel/fortify).
+These packages are [Laravel Breeze](/docs/{{version}}/starter-kits#laravel-breeze), [Laravel Jetstream](/docs/{{version}}/starter-kits#laravel-jetstream), and [Laravel Fortify](https://github.com/laravel/fortify).

-Laravel Breeze is a minimal, simple implementation of all of Laravel's authentication features, including login, registration, password reset, email verification, and password confirmation.
-Laravel Breeze's view layer is made up of simple [Blade templates](/docs/{{version}}/blade) styled with [Tailwind CSS](htts://tailwindcss.com).
+_Laravel Breeze_ is a simple, minimal implementation of all of Laravel's authentication features, including login, registration, password reset, email verification, and password confirmation.
+Laravel Breeze's view layer is comprised of simple [Blade templates](/docs/{{version}}/blade) styled with [Tailwind CSS](htts://tailwindcss.com).
 To get started, check out the documentation on Laravel's [application starter kits](/docs/{{version}}/starter-kits).

-Laravel Fortify is a headless authentication backend for Laravel that implements many of the features found in this documentation, including cookie-based authentication as well as other features such as two-factor authentication and email verification.
+_Laravel Fortify_ is a headless authentication backend for Laravel that implements many of the features found in this documentation, including cookie-based authentication as well as other features such as two-factor authentication and email verification.
+Fortify provides the authentication backend for Laravel Jetstream or may be used independently in combination with [Laravel Sanctum](/docs/{{version}}/sanctum) to provide authentication for an SPA that needs to authenticate with Laravel.

-[Laravel Jetstream](https://jetstream.laravel.com) is an application starter kit that consumes and exposes Fortify's authentication services with a beautiful, modern UI powered by [Tailwind CSS](https://tailwindcss.com), [Livewire](https://laravel-livewire.com), and / or [Inertia.js](https://inertiajs.com).
+_[Laravel Jetstream](https://jetstream.laravel.com)_ is a robust application starter kit that consumes and exposes Laravel Fortify's authentication services with a beautiful, modern UI powered by [Tailwind CSS](https://tailwindcss.com), [Livewire](https://laravel-livewire.com), and / or [Inertia.js](https://inertiajs.com).
 Laravel Jetstream includes optional support for two-factor authentication, team support, browser session management, profile management, and built-in integration with [Laravel Sanctum](/docs/{{version}}/sanctum) to offer API token authentication.
 Laravel's API authentication offerings are discussed below.

 <a name="laravels-api-authentication-services"></a>
 #### Laravel's API Authentication Services